 She broke the NBA's glass ceiling, becoming the first woman to serve as a full-time assistant coach and later leading a WNBA team to a championship.

-Becky Hammon’s story is one of relentless vision.
-A standout point guard from South Dakota, she carved out a remarkable 16-year playing career, primarily with the New York Liberty and San Antonio Stars, known for her clutch shooting and high basketball IQ.
-Undrafted, she became a six-time WNBA All-Star.
-Her true revolution began in 2014 when San Antonio Spurs coach Gregg Popovich, impressed by her mind for the game, hired her as an assistant, making her the first full-time female coach in NBA history.
-For eight seasons, she was a respected tactician in the Spurs' system, even serving as head coach during a Summer League championship run.
-In 2022, she returned to the WNBA as head coach of the Las Vegas Aces and immediately stamped her authority, leading the team to a title in her first season, proving her strategic prowess was transferable and dominant.
+Becky Hammon became the first full-time female coach in NBA history when Gregg Popovich hired her as a San Antonio Spurs assistant in 2014.
+The undrafted point guard from South Dakota had carved out a 16-year WNBA career, primarily with the New York Liberty and San Antonio Stars, earning six All-Star selections through clutch shooting and high basketball IQ.
+For eight seasons she served as a respected tactician in the Spurs' system, even leading the team to a Summer League championship.
+In 2022 she returned to the WNBA as head coach of the Las Vegas Aces and immediately led the team to a title in her first season, proving her strategic prowess transferable and dominant.

 1965–1980